DOAGenesys/G-Airlines-API/README.md

 3.  **Connect Redis Database:**
     -   From the Vercel dashboard, navigate to the "Storage" tab.
-    -   Select a Redis provider (like Upstash or Redis) and create a new database.
+    -   Select a Redis provider (like Upstash) and create a new database.
     -   Connect the database to your project.
-Vercel will automatically add the `REDIS_URL` environment variable.
+Vercel will automatically add the required environment variables.

 4.  **Add API Key Environment Variable:**
     -   Navigate to the "Settings" -> "Environment Variables" tab.
     -   Add your `API_KEY` with the same value you used in your `.env.local` file.

 5.  **Deploy:** Trigger a new deployment.
-Your API will be live at the domain provided by Vercel.
+Your API will be live at `https://g-airlines-api.vercel.app`.

 ---